TUDelftMe/cecles/Documentation/Report/2 Goals and aim of the system.md

 The security is, for now, less important since all sources used are public sources.
 Stability is in this phase less important.
 A little downtime is not such an issue.
 However, when widely used, it should handle peak load during examination periods.

 ## Use cases
+The following use case diagram is made to illustrate the interaction with the system.
+The actors are the user (student) and a member of the teaching staff ('teacher', either a professor or other qualified teacher).

+** Use Case Diagram**

+The student is able to log in by providing credentials to CECLES which will then register in which courses the student is currently enrolled in.
+The system previously did the keyword extraction of the course based on the course description and the student is presented with keywords for that course.

+By removing keywords from view, the student is able to make a selection of keywords that are relevant for him or her.
+The student the receives the study material based on the selected keywords.
+The search for this study material has also already been executed to save time.

+The member of the teaching staff is able to provide feedback on the relevancy of the keywords for the course. more on this in **[link to chapter HC]**